Bring The Lab Home And Add Some Jazz To Your Science Lessons With These Science Experiments For Kids

 Looking for ways to explain the concept of thermal conductivity to kids?
 This is one of the coolest science experiments for kids to learn about thermal conductivity at home.

 What you need: 2 balloons, syringe, water, candle

 How to do the experiment: Light the candle.
-Bring an inflated balloon near the flame of the candle.
+Bring an inflated balloon near the flame.
 The balloon will burst.

-Now, fill some water into another uninflated balloon.
-Inflate the balloon and bring it near the flame of the candle.
-The balloon will not burst this time!
+Now, fill some water into another balloon.
+Inflate the balloon and bring it near the flame.
+This time, the balloon won’t burst!

-What you need: a candle, glass, a play and water
+What you need: a candle, glass, a plate and water

 How to do the experiment: Put some water on the surface of the plate.
 Put the glass upside down on the plate.
 Nothing happens.